 Define your fields

-After you configure your form within MailChimp, you should see any additional fields appear so you can add them to your form within Leadpages (as seen in the example below).
+After you configure your form within MailChimp, you should see any additional fields appear so you can add them to your form within Leadpages (more information on adding custom fields to a form widget).

-Our forms work with MailChimp lists that are segmented into groups.
+Our forms work with MailChimp audiences that are segmented into groups.
 To let your subscribers select a group, be sure to add a Groups form field within MailChimp.
-You can use a drop-down menu, checkboxes, or radio buttons as described here: Create a New List Group.
+You can use a drop-down menu, checkboxes, or radio buttons as described here: Create a New Audience Group.

 Another option is to add subscribers to a pre-selected group.
 To do so, set your group field to “Hidden”, then choose the default option.
 As an example, here’s a form in the Drag & Drop Builder for a watch giveaway page.
 You’ll notice a specific watch color is pre-selected, so any entry will get segmented into that Group in MailChimp.

 Audiences in MailChimp default to a double opt-in process, so any subscribers must confirm their subscription (via an email link) before they end up on your audience.
 Using double opt-in has many benefits, including protection against spam.